 These ceramic tiles are based on the botanical watercolors done by Albert Robert Valentien between 1898 and 1918.
 You can find most of these flowers at the Santa Barbara Botanical Gardens in Mission Canyon.
 Valentien painted 1094 California botanicals on a commission by Ellen Browning Scripps between 1908 and 1918.
 The first ten of the original watercolors were introduced on exhibit in summer 2016 at the library of the San Diego Natural History Museum, with other watercolors rotated seasonally.
 Valentien's work is steeped is steeped in California history and I couldn't visit the exhibit without imagining missions with tidy tips coming through the cracks in the adobe, and settlers dreaming of gold next to California poppies.

 California is home to more than 7000 native species, of which one-fourth are endemic, not found elsewhere.
-The flowers represented in this collection are California native species found in and around Santa Barbara County, but some are found throughout the state.
+The flowers represented in this collection are California native species found in and around Ventura and Santa Barbara County, but some are found throughout the state.
 Some, such as the Matilija Poppy is a Santa Barbara variant of the California native species.